ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Introduction

 GPU parallelized simulations such as Isaac \citep{DBLP:conf/nips/MakoviychukWGLS21-isaac} and Mujoco's MJX \citep{todorov2012mujoco} have made massive advancements in solving some robotics problems such as robot locomotion by training in large-scale GPU parallelized simulations with reinforcement learning (RL) \citep{DBLP:conf/corl/RudinHR021}.
 GPU parallelized simulation makes data incredibly cheap to generate.
 However, when it comes to manipulation, success is often limited to narrower ranges of manipulation tasks and typically requires strong state estimation \citep{DBLP:conf/icra/HandaAMPSLMWZSN23-dextreme} to replace visual inputs like RGB or pointcloud.
 Existing GPU simulators have limitations that hinder the generalization and scalability of previous work.
 These simulators lack support for heterogeneous simulation, where each parallel environment contains different scenes.
 Additionally, they often don't support fast parallel rendering capabilities.
 As a result, algorithms like reinforcement learning (RL) that operate on visual input train too slowly to be practical.
+We propose ManiSkill3 to address past limitations and open source the framework under the Apache-2.0 license, building upon past work in ManiSkill 1 and 2 \citep{mu2021maniskill, gu2023maniskill2}.
+The majority of features presented in this paper are already open-sourced.
+Website: \href{https://maniskill.ai/}{maniskill.ai/}.
+Documentation/Tutorials: \href{https://maniskill.readthedocs.io/en/latest/user_guide/index.html}{maniskill.readthedocs.io/}.
+Video demo gallery: \href{https://maniskill.readthedocs.io/en/latest/user_guide/demos/gallery.html}{maniskill.readthedocs.io/en/latest/user\_guide/demos/gallery.html}.

 The core contributions of ManiSkill3 that set it apart from existing simulators are as follows: